Avira/prayas/README.md

 pip install -r requirements-minimal.txt pip install git+https://github.com/Avira/prayas.git
 ```
-You can excute these commands either in a `virtualenv` or a
+You can execute these commands either in a `virtualenv` or a
 `conda` environment.